 No one wants to risk humiliation or being rejected by the group.
 It’s a natural tendency, inherent in any group situation, partly lodged in our DNA (if you are an outcast from the group, there’s less likelihood of basic survival).
 This desire to not be rejected by your group is also learned from cues in childhood.

 Amy Edmondson from Harvard Business School has been studying groups and teams for many years.
 Overall, she says, individuals have some inherent psychological goals in relation to their place in the group.
 We don’t want to look incompetent, negative, intrusive or ignorant.
 We prefer to look smart and helpful.

 To protect themselves, Edmondson says group members have coping mechanisms to stay safe with the group:

 Sound familiar?
 Every mastermind group Facilitator struggles with members who play it safe in the group environment.

 The goal of the Facilitator is to help group members move away from the self-focus of worrying about what others think of them (interpersonal risk) to sharing their ideas and mistakes in order for everyone to learn together.
-Your task: create a vision of what everyone will get from the discussion, so the risk of staying safe is offset by the reward of an amazing opportunity to learn and grow, and discover real solutions.
+Your task as the facilitator: create a vision of what everyone will receive from the discussion, so the risk of staying safe is offset by the reward of an amazing opportunity to learn, grow, and discover real solutions.

-When mastermind group members are focused on self-preservation, they rob the mastermind group as a whole of ideas, learning and chances to create successful outcomes.
+When mastermind group members are focused on self-preservation, they rob the mastermind group of ideas, knowledge and chances to create successful outcomes.

 Amy Edmonson defines psychological safety as the expectation that a member of a group will not be punished or humiliated for sharing ideas, questions, concerns, or for making mistakes.